 SwapDrive is a Washington, DC based company that provides a remote file backup and storage solution, delivered through well known global channel partners.
 The service allows consumers and small businesses to remotely backup, store, share, and access critical information more easily, reliably and efficiently, with the highest levels of security and availability.
 In June 2008, the company was acquired by Symantec (NASDAQ: SYMC).

-Syndio, based in New York City, provides an enterprise SaaS solution to mid market and enterprise companies that analyzes pay equity within their worker teams.
+Syndio, based in Seattle and New York City, provides an enterprise SaaS solution to mid market and enterprise companies that analyzes pay equity within their worker teams.
 Syndio's results uncover undiscovered pay gaps and provide a strategy to close the gaps and prevent them from recurring.

 Tattle, based in New York City, provides restaurants and merchants with an enterprise platform to identify and act upon customer feedback trends in real time based on comprehensive, actionable and continuous customer data collection.